Skip to main content

 Backup and recovery summary

-Recovery posture and continuity expectations for partner-facing operations.
+Recovery approach and continuity expectations for partner-facing operations.

 Why this matters